 Panang Kizhangu Maavu Laddoo (Sweet-Balls), Panang Kizhangu Maavu Puttu (Steamed Cakes), Panang Kizhangu Maavu Pal (Milk) and many more.

-Palmyra sprout/Panang kizhangu is one of the oldest and healthiest seasonal ingredients, which has been in use for a longer time.
+Palmyra sprout/Panang kizhangu is one of the oldest and healthiest seasonal ingredients, which has been in use for a long time.
 Whenever it is available, we should try to include it in our diet.

 TIPS TO BUY AND STORE PALMYRA SPROUT/PANANG KIZHANGU

-Palmyra sprout/panang kizhangu is a seasonal vegetable and it is mostly available in the Southern part of India from the month of late DECEMBER – to MARCH.
+Palmyra sprout/panang kizhangu is a seasonal vegetable, and it is mostly available in the Southern part of India from the month of late DECEMBER to MARCH.
 It is mostly sold by local vegetable sellers.

 HOW TO STORE PANANG KIZHANGU/PALMYRA SPROUT/ODIYAL KILANGU?